-Of the over 140,000 permanent residents of Napa County, roughly 48% live in the "high need" area, defined by lower life expectancy at birth, lower high school graduation rates, and more households at or below 200% FPL compared to census tracts across the county.
+Defined by lower 138,795 permanent residents of Napa County, roughly 48% live in the "high need" area, defined by lower life expectancy at birth, lower high school graduation rates, and more households at or below 200% FPL compared to census tracts across the county.
 For reference, in 2020, 200% FPL represents an annual household income of \$52,400 or less for a family of four.
 These households are more likely to regularly make spending tradeoffs regarding utilities, rent, groceries, medicine, and other basic expenses.